myamadriaga/mya10/index.md

 <span style="color:#fab1ee;font-weight:700;font-size:18px">
-    i'm 15 years old, a sophomore and Filipino + African American!
+    i'm 16, a sophomore and Filipino + African American!
 Some of my interests are: listening to music, sort of making music or paying a lot of attention to the rythym and beats of music, different mixed media art (I make keychains, etc), and fashion
 </span>